shravanihaj74/DevCollab-Real-Time-Project-Collaboration-Platform-for-Developers/README.md

 | **Build Tool** | Vite with PostCSS + Autoprefixer |
 | **Canvas / Whiteboard** | HTML5 Canvas API |
 | **Syntax Highlighting** | Custom keyword-based tokeniser (no external lib) |

-> **No backend or database is required to run the project.** All state is managed in-memory via React Context, making it instantly runnable for demo purposes.

 ---

 ## ✅ Features Built